openharmony/docs/en/device-dev/driver/driver-peripherals-lcd-des.md

 }
 ```

-The following example shows how to adapt to the MIPI device to the Hi35xx series chips at the SoC adapter layer:
+The following example shows how to adapt the MIPI device to the Hi35xx series chips at the SoC adapter layer:

 ```
 static int32_t MipiDsiInit(struct PanelInfo *info)